 I spent the last three hours talking with a business owner.
-He’s terrified.
+He’s frozen with fear.

 He’s losing money every month.
 Part of that is seasonal, and part is that he can’t find enough employees to bill out sufficiently to cover his overhead.
 So, he’s understandably anxious, but it’s not like it’s worse than it has ever been.

-The conversation hit me, because I’ve been afraid before as a business owner.
+The conversation really hit me, because I’ve certainly been afraid as a business owner before.
 So anxious that I hid in my office for hours at a time, ignoring the ringing phone and the incoming emails.
 Terrified that it was going to be yet another piece of bad news or another problem to solve.
-It didn’t matter how good things were going overall, when I was afraid it was all bad news.
-So, I’m incredibly sympathetic to what he’s dealing with.
-It’s debilitating.

 Again, to those of you who are “fearless” and have read this far, please go away.
 You won’t understand us, and I don’t understand you.

 In business, and in my personal life, I don’t think I’m a coward.
 I’ve taken risks.
-I’ve successfully built and sold several businesses.
-I’ve done my time as a volunteer fire-fighter including active, interior firefighting.
+I’ve successfully built and sold several businesses, with a few failures thrown in to spice things up.
+I did my time as a fire-fighter (for real), including active, interior firefighting.
 I’ve gone into the burning building and come back out.
 Even with that I don’t think I’m anyone’s example of bravery, and I continue to have an active relationship with fear – just like the business owner I was talking with.

 “What if I lose it all?”, he said.